A manifestation of order and beauty in nature is called symmetry.

 and the non-local MEs in \(\Lambda_b \to \Lambda\ell^+\ell^-\) decays [Feldmann:2023plvBIB].

-As a matter of fact, both my numerical results and technical developments are widely used by other collaborations.
+In fact, both my numerical results and technical developments are widely used by other collaborations.

 Predictions and phenomenological analyses for \(\,B\,\)-decays